Our Story

 2008

-Education without Borders launches a six-week Math after-school program, with six teachers and 150 Grade 9 learners.
+Education without Borders launches a six-week mathematics after-school program, with six teachers and 150 Grade 9 learners.
 This initial after-school program provides the foundation for a more extensive after-school program.

 2009

-Education without Borders creates an after-school program in Math and English for Grades 8, 9 and 10.
+Education without Borders creates an after-school program in mathematics and English for Grades 8, 9 and 10.
 The program uses university students as tutors.
 Education without Borders funds photographic arts and dance programs.

 2010